KeystoneHQ/keystone-developer/docs/integration/sign/sui.md

 accounts: Array (
     path: String // the HD path to tell which private key should be used to sign the data
     xfp: String // master fingerprint provided by Keystone when getting accounts
-    key: String(Optional) // the public key for request this signing )
+    address: String(Optional) // the address for request this signing )
 origin: String(Optional) // source of the request, wallet name etc
 ```